Murders of Thomas and Jackie Hawks: Trials

-While awaiting trial in jail, Skylar Deleon was charged with soliciting another inmate to murder her cousin and father.
+While awaiting trial in jail, Deleon was charged with soliciting another inmate to murder his cousin and father.
 Deleon was also accused of killing John Jarvi, a resident of Anaheim, California, who was found dead in Mexico in 2003.
 Deleon's father and cousin (who was charged as an accessory to the Jarvi murder) were considered "important witnesses" in both murder cases.
-On March 13, 2008, Deleon, who had been born male, partially severed her penis with a razor blade while being held in jail.
-After receiving medical attention, she was returned to jail the following day.
-In an interview with ABC's 20/20, Deleon indicated that she attempted to cut off her penis because she wanted to be a woman.
 Defense lawyers claimed that Deleon's need for money to finance sex reassignment surgery was the motivation for the Hawks' murders.
-In 2019, Deleon's gender was legally changed to female and Deleon's name is now Skylar Preciosa Deleon.

 On September 22, 2008, jury selection began in the case against Deleon.
 In a consolidated case, Deleon was jointly tried for the murders of Thomas and Jackie Hawks and John Jarvi.
-Despite Deleon's earlier protestations of innocence, once the trial began, Deleon's attorney conceded that Deleon had indeed committed all three murders.
-The attorney said she had taken the case to trial only to argue to a jury that Deleon should not be sentenced to death.
+Despite Deleon's earlier protestations of innocence, Deleon's attorney conceded at trial that Deleon had indeed committed all three murders.
+The attorney said that he had taken the case to trial only to argue to a jury that Deleon should not be sentenced to death.
 On October 20, Deleon was convicted of three counts of first-degree murder with special circumstances for financial gain and multiple victims and on November 6, 2008, the jury rendered a death verdict.
-Sentencing was originally scheduled for January 16, 2009, but was then rescheduled to March 20 on request by Deleon's attorney.
-On March 13, it was announced that sentencing would again be rescheduled, to April 10, so that the families of the victims could attend.
 On April 10, 2009, Deleon was sentenced to death by Orange County Superior Court Judge Frank Fasel.
-She is on death row at San Quentin State Prison.

-On February 19, 2009, John Fitzgerald Kennedy was found guilty on two counts of first degree murder after fewer than three hours of jury deliberation.
+On February 19, 2009, John Fitzgerald Kennedy was found guilty on two counts of first degree murder after less than three hours of jury deliberation.
 He was sentenced to death on May 1, 2009.
-Like Deleon, Kennedy is on death row at San Quentin State Prison.

-Alonso Machain, after testifying against Deleon, Henderson, and Kennedy, pleaded guilty to two counts each of voluntary manslaughter, kidnapping, and robbery.
+Machain, after testifying against Deleon, Henderson, and Kennedy, pleaded guilty to two counts each of voluntary manslaughter, kidnapping, and robbery.
 On June 15, 2009, he was sentenced to 20 years and 4 months.
-He was first eligible for parole in September 2021.
-He is currently serving his sentence at Valley State Prison in Chowchilla, California.
+He served his sentence at Valley State Prison in Chowchilla, California, and was paroled in 2021.

 In March 2009, after spending four years incarcerated, Myron Gardner pleaded guilty to "accessory after the fact" and the murder charges against him were dropped.